Chocolate Collagen Keto Granola:

 Double the recipe if you want more.
 You can also try various nuts such as walnuts, pecans or almonds in this.

-You could replace the bone broth protein with a different type of protein powder or just use cacao and stevia.
+You could replace the organic bone broth collagen protein with a different type of protein powder or just use cacao and stevia.

 Dr Jockers Comments: